isinyaaa/paralela-minieps/contention/README.md

 make a difference.

-Now we look for different numbers of threads, and notice that for smaller values, closer to the number of cores, we have better performance.
+Now we look for different numbers of threads, and notice that for smaller values, closer to the number of cores, we have better performance (see Figure 3).

 ![threads](images/threads.png)

-Notice also that for small workloads (ratio of array size/threads) we still have statistically insignificant results, thus we try to keep that ratio high.
+Notice also that for small workloads (ratio of array size/threads) we still have statistically insignificant results, thus we try to keep that ratio high (see Figure 4).

 ![workload](images/workload.png)

-Now that we have less noise, we can see that the best performance is achieved for 8 threads, which is the number of cores in our machine (no hyperthreading).
+Now that we have less noise, we can see that the best performance is achieved for 8 threads, which is the number of cores in our machine (no hyperthreading) (see Figure 5).

 ![threads](images/threads2.png)